yaopeihu/Sequence-working-memory/README.md

 Preprocess-demo: select stable data from continuous recording on a trial-by-trial basis

-Pipeline-demo: a semi-automatic source extraction pipeline using CNMF
+Pipeline-demo: a semi-automated source extraction pipeline using CNMF

 ## Decoding analysis

+Decoding item information using a two-layer neural network

 decode-items: parallel training for leave-one-trial/sequence-out decoding